An Alternative Explanation of the Subud Exercise in Psychological Terms

 time, to become familiar with feelings or signals arising non-conceptually —

 and heed them more whenever these come across as ‘urgings’.
-The latihan may give
+The latihan may

-it must nevertheless take part right up front in everything we do.
+that it must nevertheless take part right up front in everything we do.

 Metaphorically, I’d describe it as more of a ‘between the lines’ self.